Viewed 2788 times

-A sugar substitute is a food additive that duplicates the effect of sugar in taste, but usually has less food energy.
+Sugar substitute is a food additive that duplicates the effect of sugar in taste, but usually has less calories.
 Some sugar substitutes are natural and some are synthetic.
-Those that are not natural are, in general, referred to as artificial sweeteners.
+The latter are usually referred to as artificial sweeteners.

 How to Select

 • Artificial sweeteners are easily available at supermarkets and medical stores.

 • Adhere strictly to your doctor's prescription if taking artificial sweeteners for a specific purpose.

 • Read the label thoroughly and then purchase accordingly.

 • Artificial sweetener is a convenient low-cal alternative to sugar though it should be used with caution.